Save to Google Drive

 -

-Janice Thayer commented
+Janice Thayer

 My lessons are not going into google drive, even after doing what you have said.
 If they are in google drive they are not coming up when I request them.